Nikon D7200 vs Sony RX10 III

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D7200 or the Sony RX10 III – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Nikon D7200:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Scores substantially higher (17 points) in the DXO overall assessment.